GrazerComputerClub/GC2-xHAT/README.md

 # GC2-xHAT
-Raspberry Pi Zero Extended HAT PCB
+Raspberry Pi Zero Extended HAT for Raspjamming and other Events

 ## Features